 8. I love helping women explore what they believe and why.
-I hold a certificate in Christian Apologetics from Biola University and enjoy talking to women from all walks of life about life’s deep questions.
+I hold a certificate in Apologetics from Biola University and enjoy talking to women from all walks of life about life’s deep questions.

 9. I’m a certified volunteer for Courage Worldwide, an incredible non-profit that helps rescue girls who have been victims of trafficking.
 When I lived in California, I had the privilege of being the Director of Communications for this amazing organization.

 10. My least favorite thing?
 Heights.
 (I’m pretty sure it has something to do with the fact that I fell down a steep cliff over whitewater when I was a little girl.
 It all ended up fine, but still.
 Heights just aren’t my thing.)

 11. We have pets.
 Plenty of them.
 My teenage son has a gift with animals… so we have a lot — a dog, a cat, two birds, a hermit crab, and a ton of fish (by last count, we were up to four fish tanks).
 I always say when we go on vacation that it costs us more to cover pet sitting than it does to travel, and I’m not kidding!

 12. Understanding how much God loves me totally changed my life over twenty years ago.
 There’s been no turning back.

 3. I’ve never played sports.
 Instead, I grew up dancing–doing ballet, tap, and jazz all the way through college and I loved it!

 14. I love coffee.